braindefender/KLP-Lame-Keycaps/README.md

 - **Saddle Tilted**.
 Tilted version of Saddle.
 Same 15° and height compensation.
 - **Saddle Homing**.
 Has three little bumps that is useful to determine home positions.

-## What caps do I need for my keyboard?
+## What keycaps do I need for my keyboard?

-It depends.
+First, you should pick Choc or MX stem variant.
+Then, for keycap set there are some variants that depends entirely of your choice.

 For corne-like keyboards with 36-keys I use:

 - 20 Saddle Tilted (for top and bottom rows)
 - 16 Saddle (10 for home row + 6 for thumbs)